bobye/100_NewMetho_CSPaper/README.md

 ## Computer Vision
+Lucas, Bruce D., and Takeo Kanade.
+"An iterative image registration technique with an application to stereo vision."
+IJCAI.
+Vol. 81.
+1981.

 Turk, Matthew, and Alex Pentland.
 "Eigenfaces for recognition."
 Journal of cognitive neuroscience 3.1 (1991): 71-86.

 Lowe, David G. "Object recognition from local scale-invariant features."
 Computer vision, 1999.
 The proceedings of the seventh IEEE international conference on.
 Vol. 2.
 Ieee, 1999.